Code-Institute-Submissions/ucd-band/README.md

 They are able to view the news as well as the images.

 They can visit the Facebook Pages, Twitter Pages and YouTube Channel without leaving The Monkees website.
+When the user has hovered on the social link, a tooltip (e.g. YouTube) is displayed to let the browser know that he/she has hovered over the social link.

 Wireframes are supplied in the wireframes folder.
 Files are index.png, news.png, gallery.png and events.png.
 Every file has the desktop and mobile versions.

+Information Architecture is supplied in the documentation folder.
+The file is information-architecture.pdf.
+A tree structure is provided.

 ## Technologies